Revelation verse by verse

 “Every man's work shall be made manifest: for the day shall declare it, because it shall be revealed by fire; and the fire shall try every man's work of what sort it is.”
 (1 Cor 3:13; see also 2 Thess 1:6-9)

-"In the presence" or "in the sight of" simply means that God's judgment will be carried out by Christ and his followers (human messengers).
-This happens by sending fiery messages to purify and cleanse those who are deceived in the false church system.
+"In the presence" or "in the sight of" simply means that God's judgment will be carried out by Christ and his messengers.
+Christ uses "his mouth," or "word," as fiery messages to purify and cleanse those who are deceived in all the churches.
+Torment, fire, and brimstone in the book of Revelation signify severe rebukes, discipline, trials, and tests.
+The following passages prove the point:

 “Those I love, I rebuke and discipline.
 Therefore be earnest and repent.”
 (Rev 3:19)